By John Graves

 Special to The PREVIEW

-On Sunday, April 14, the Pagosah Unitarian Universalist Fellowship service topic will be ”A Multi-Dimensional Approach to Preventing and Healing from Cancer,” presented by Patsy Lindblad, MBA, CCHT.
+On Sunday, Sept.
+30, the Pagosah Unitarian Universalist Fellowship service topic will be “Compassion: Translating Research into Action,” presented by Dr. Pam Kircher.

-The service begins at 10:30 a.m. in the Pagosah Unitarian Universalist Fellowship Hall, and child care will be provided.
+The service begins at 10:30 a.m. in the Pagosah Unitarian Universalist Fellowship Hall.
 The address is Unit B-15, Greenbriar Plaza.
 Turn east on Greenbriar Drive off of North Pagosa Boulevard by the fire station, then left into the back parking lot and look for the big sign.
 All are welcome.